 When the peanut oil reaches 375 degrees, gently lower the turkey in (I recommend silicone mitts for this step), making sure it’s fully submerged and that the oil has filled the cavity of the turkey.
 Sometimes the turkey needs to “burp” to get it to fill with oil.
 It’s handy to have a pair of rubber-tipped tongs to gently nudge it and tilt it to make sure it’s filled.

-So what do we serve alongside this delicious deep fried turkey recipe?
-The rest of our Thanksgiving meal is pretty traditional, as far as side dishes go.
+So what do we serve alongside what I consider to be the best deep fried turkey recipe?
+EASY side dishes, of course!
+Basically the rest of our Thanksgiving meal is pretty traditional, as far as side dishes go.

-You’ll want to check out my favorite recipes for cream corn casserole, green bean casserole, make ahead mashed potatoes, stuffing muffins, cranberry salad, and of course, pumpkin pie… Each has a unique twist to make it a little new and different and/or to save time in the kitchen!
+You’ll want to check out my favorite recipes for creamed corn casserole, green bean casserole, make ahead mashed potatoes for a crowd, stuffing muffins, cranberry Jello salad, and of course, pumpkin pie… Each has a unique twist to make it a little new and different and/or to save time in the kitchen!

 And who doesn’t want to be able to spend more time with family and friends outside of the kitchen on Thanksgiving Day?!?